Latest Posts

 I live in a time and place where the municipality provides clean, safe water directly to my house, and utility companies deliver the energy needed to warm that water to whatever temperature I desire.
 A thousand years ago only a few hundred people in the world would have been able to access an effectively unlimited supply of hot, fresh water, and fewer still would have been able to indulge themselves in this way with any frequency.
 But even today, in most parts of the world, it is only the wealthiest individuals that can indulge such pleasures.
 For most people in most places around the world and across all of time, enjoying a shower would be unimaginable decadence.

 Indeed, the access to clean, safe, reliable water in any form for most of humanity is something to be prayed for – I flush such water down the toilet.
-It is not lost on me that someday the drought in the western United States, exacerbated by climate change, will cause the water will run out, or my health will run out, or this space will be gone… someday this will be just a memory of a sweet, long-lost time.
+It is not lost on me that someday the drought in the western United States, exacerbated by climate change, will cause the water to run out, or my health will run out, or this space will be gone… someday this will be just a memory of a sweet, long-lost time.
 This is something that I appreciate when I am in the shower.

 It is not lost on me that I have such wealth that I was able to create this space, and to purchase water and fuel.
 It is not lost on me that I have the freedom to choose to live in a place where clean water is delivered to my home.
 It is not lost on me that California is in a drought and that should the water stop, I can choose to move.
 It is not lost on me that I have the time to enjoy this.